-When we are sizing the air filter we need to know ONE key point.
+When we are sizing USING an air filter Size calculator we need to know ONE key point.

 - The air flow of the engine at maximum RPM